thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - added "A New Kind Of Love" by Frou Frou and "moment" by Vierre Cloud
   - fixed description for "Writing a compiler in Ruby, bottom up" (I didn't know it was self-hosted until like 10 chapters in)
   - ***absolute website redesign*** (jk, it's the links) ((which is the main part of the page so uhhh))
+  - added From Nand to Tetris by Shimon Schocken and Noam Nisan